Skip to content

 Mario Circuit (SNES)

-Image of race course.
+Image of Peach Stadium.

 Peach Stadium

-Image of race course.
+Image of Rainbow Road.

 Rainbow Road?